Doulting: History

 Like faces of forgotten friends met on forgotten ground.

 The tithe barn at the southern end of the village dates from the 15th century and was used to store tithes, from the local farmers to the ecclesiastical landlord at Glastonbury Abbey.

 Around the village there are some extensive quarries of freestone, from which Wells Cathedral and later additions to Glastonbury Abbey and other churches were built.
 Doulting Stone Quarry has been producing stone since Roman times.
 Until 1994 it was operated by Amalgamated Roadstone Corporation (part of Hanson plc since 1989), at which time the landowner terminated the tenancy and now operates the quarry as an independent business.
 The stone is oolite of middle Jurassic age deposited as sediments in fairly shallow coastal seas.

 The heritage East Somerset Railway runs just to the south of the village, and terminates at the Mendip Vale railway station.

 Governance

-The parish council has responsibility for local issues, including setting an annual precept (local rate) to cover the council’s operating costs and producing annual accounts for public scrutiny.
-The parish council evaluates local planning applications and works with the local police, district council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
-The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the district council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
+The parish council has limited responsibility for local issues, including setting an annual precept (local rate) to cover the parish council's operating costs and producing annual accounts for public scrutiny.
+The parish council comments on local planning applications and works with the local police, unitary council officers, and neighbourhood watch groups on matters of crime, security, and traffic.
+The parish council's role also includes initiating projects for the maintenance and repair of parish facilities, as well as consulting with the unitary council on the maintenance, repair, and improvement of highways, drainage, footpaths, public transport, and street cleaning.
 Conservation matters (including trees and listed buildings) and environmental issues are also the responsibility of the council.